genid/MalePedigreeToolbox/README.rst

 .. code-block::

-   $ mpt pairwise_mutations -af ./examples/example_alleles.csv -df output_folder/distances.csv -o output_folder -pf
+   $ mpt pairwise_mutation -af ./examples/example_alleles.csv -df output_folder/distances.csv -o output_folder -pf

 This always results in at least 2 files.
 Firstly, a full output file containing the number of mutations that occured between all individuals of a pedigree for all markers for each allele.
 Secondly, a summary output file that takes the mutations for